DanishtaKaul/eeg_analysis/README.md

 # Effect of Dim Lighting on Walking and Obstacle Navigation

-Processes mobile EEG recorded during walking and obstacle navigation and analyses how lighting and obstacle conditions affect neural activity in young and older adults.
+This pipeline processes mobile EEG recorded during walking and obstacle navigation and analyses how lighting and obstacle conditions affect neural activity in young and older adults.